AutoCAD or Revit, which software is a better choice in 2020? Is there a clear winner between the two?

 Everything you create in AutoCAD is “dumb geometry.”
 By this, I mean, it can’t tell you anything about itself.
 I know that is a weird phrase, but let me explain.
 If I have spent hours drawing a house, AutoCAD has no idea that I’ve just made it draw a house.

-AutoCAD doesn’t know anything about that house, and it can’t tell me anything about it.
+AutoCAD doesn’t know anything about that house, so it can’t tell me anything about it either.
 I have to count all the windows, doors, studs, sheetrock, etc. all myself.
 It takes many hours to produce that information and calculate it by hand.

 (AutoCAD doesn’t know that this house is a house.
 As far as it is concerned, this is just geometry…)